How do I . . .

 - Audit failure

 - Insider trading

 - Ethics violations

 - Violations of the respective Virginia statutes and/or regulations

 - Fee disputes

 - Tax fraud (normally referred to the IRS Fraud Division)

 If you believe a licensed Virginia CPA, expired licensee or non-licensee using the CPA title or providing services in Virginia restricted to CPAs has violated the Code of Virginia statutes and/or Board Regulations, and if efforts to resolve the issue have been unsuccessful, you may file a complaint with the VBOA.

-For more detailed information on the investigation process, see the VBOA’s Enforcement Process section.
+For more detailed information on the investigation process, view the VBOA’s Enforcement Process.